 - Also, storage snapshots are most suitable for fast database recovery (recovery-time-objective; RTO).
 If your RTO requirement is very low storage snapshots are the best way to recover an SAP HANA database.

-Some of the disadvantages of storage snapshots in the SAP HANA database
+Some of the disadvantages of storage snapshots in the HANA database

 - In contrast to file-based or backint-based data backups, no database internal integrity check (checksum calculation) on page resp. block level is performed while a storage snapshot is created, meaning storage snapshots could contain damaged data pages.

-Storage snapshots are not supported for SAP HANA dynamic tiering at present, nor are multi-tenant database containers.
+Storage snapshots are not supported for HANA dynamic tiering at present, nor are multi-tenant database containers.

 Here is the link to the white paper: